Boxing star loses 80% of vision in horrific pressure cooker accident

 Mr Rigondeax was rushed to Kendall Regional Medical Center, where he was treated for two severely burned corneas.
 He was released on Friday afternoon.

 Corneas can regenerate, and Mr Boronte is hopeful that the Cuban boxer will gain his sight back over time.
+At this point, Mr Rigondeaux can see sunlight and shadows, which his manager said was progress.

 “The next week to 10 days is really going to define his fighting career and his future because that’s when the cornea needs to regenerate itself and he can see or not,” the manager said.
 “But gathering from the last 24 hours, he’s doing really good.”